vlad17/vlad17.github.io/_posts/2019-06-22-bert-pt-2-transformer.md

 Our goal is to come up with a new embedding for each word, \\(\textbf{a}_i\\), which contains context from all other words.
 This is done through a mechanism called attention.
 For a code-level explanation, see [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html), though I find that focusing on a particular word (the one at position \\(i\\)) helped me understand better.

-The following defines a Transformer block.
+The following defines (one head of) a Transformer block.
 A transformer block just contextualizes embeddings.
 They can be stacked on top of each other and then handed off to the transformer decoder, which is a more complicated kind of transformer that includes attention over both the inputs and outputs.
 Luckily, we don't need that for BERT.

 Remember, at the end of the day, we're trying to take one sequence \\(\\{\textbf{e}\_i\\}\_i\\) and convert it into another sequence \\(\\{\textbf{a}\_i\\}\_i\\) which is then used as input for another stage that does the actual transformation.
 The point is that the representation \\(\\{\textbf{a}\_i\\}\_i\\) is broadly useful for many different decoding tasks.